cksystemsteaching/selfie/README.md

 > A non-terminal is like a variable, a terminal is like a value

 Here is a bit of terminology and background.
 Each line in EBNF is called a *production* where the left-hand side (LHS) of the production operator `=` is called a *non-terminal* such as `digit`, for example, which is similar to a variable.
-Their counterpart are *terminals* in double quotes such as `"0"`, for example, which are similar to a value.
-Anything between double quotes is meant to be part of the *vocabulary* of the language defined by the grammar while non-terminals can be named anything as long as there is not more than one production per non-terminal.
+Their counterpart is a *terminal* in double quotes such as `"0"`, for example, which is similar to a value.
+Anything between two double quotes is meant to be part of the *vocabulary* of the language defined by the grammar while non-terminals can be named anything as long as there is not more than one production per non-terminal.

 > A production is similar to an assignment in C\*

 The right-hand side (RHS) of `=` is an EBNF *expression* of non-terminals, terminals, and EBNF operators such as `{ }` and `|`, followed by a dot `.` at the end.
-Syntactically, EBNF productions and expressions are somewhat similar to assignments and arithmetic expressions in C\*, which we point out below.
+EBNF productions and expressions are similar to assignments and arithmetic expressions in C\*, which we point out below.
 There is also two more EBNF operators that we introduce below along with the exact structure of EBNF expressions, using EBNF, of course.

 So, how about defining what a hexadecimal number is?
 Here is the EBNF for that: